PINTO0309/PINTO_model_zoo/432_face-reidentification-retail-0095/README.md

 Expected color order is `BGR`.

 ## Outputs
+### 1. Intel original
 The net outputs a blob with the shape `1, 256, 1, 1`, containing a row-vector of 256 floating point values.
+Outputs on different images are comparable in cosine distance.
+### 2. PINTO custom
+The net outputs a blob with the shape `1, 256` or `N, 256`, containing a row-vector of 256 floating point values.
 Outputs on different images are comparable in cosine distance.

 ## Demo usage